rmolinari/thesis_1999/1999_thesis.typ

     means that such action is also impossible in the future.
     Also, $t > s^(concatone(alpha, nu))$, so (writing $nu = (j,k)$), ${j, k} sect G = {j, k} sect G_t$,
     and so by stage~$t$ cycle~$nu$ will have seen all of the explicit $G$-permission it will ever see.
-    Finally, if $nu$ makes the trasition #trans(2, 3) at stage~$t$, then the value of $mu$ just calculated is based on some computations in some cycle to the right, and these computations will never be subsequently injuired by a $C$-change, as $t$ is $C$-true.
+    Finally, if $nu$ makes the transition #trans(2, 3) at stage~$t$, then the value of $mu$ just calculated is based on some computations in some cycle to the right, and these computations will never be subsequently injured by a $C$-change, as $t$ is $C$-true.
 Thus cycle $nu$ will be stuck in #state(3) until it is reset.

     The upshot of all of this is that by not acting at $t$, cycle $nu$ has demonstrated that it is unable